Kawanui Farm Is The Family Home Of Gerry Herbert & Nancy Redfeather

 Founded in 1998, Kawanui Farm is a 1.2 ac. mini-farm at the 1,450 ft. elevation nestled between Honalo and Kainaliu in the mauka (mountain) area of Kona on the Island of Hawai’i.
 The surrounding area is home to many families who have been ranching in Kona for generations.
 Gerry farmed in Mendocino from 1971-1995, and Nancy began growing home gardens in 1973 and has lived in Kona since 1978.

 Nancy retired in 2016 from her work at The Kohala Center where she directed the Hawai'i Island School Garden Network (HISGN), the Ku’Aina Pa School Learning Garden Teacher Training program, the Hawai’i Public Seed Initiative (HPSI), and the Hawai'i FoodCorps Program.
-She continues her work as a seed grower and Outreach and Education Coordinator for the Hawaii Seed Growers Network, and the Hawai'i Farm to School and School Garden Hui.
-She has been an elementary school teacher for 20 years.
+She continues her work as a seed grower and Outreach and Education Coordinator for the Hawaii Seed Growers Network.
+She was an educator for the past 50 years.
 Gerry is a farmer, builder, and agricultural historian.